dev-cafe/cmake-cookbook/Chapter08/recipe-04/README.md

-# Defining a macro with named arguments
+# Defining a function or macro with named arguments